Mohammad Nabi: ICC Code of Conduct breaches

 Nabi has twice been found guilty of breaching the ICC Code of Conduct in international cricket matches, both times while playing against Ireland.

 The first incident was in an ODI against Ireland in July 2016.
 During Ireland's batting innings, Nabi claimed to have kept the ball inside the boundary on a ball where Irish batsman Ed Joyce was run out.
 The umpires had to accept Nabi's word that he had kept the ball in play and Joyce was judged run out, but later photographic evidence showed that Nabi was in contact with the ball while outside the boundary and therefore it should have been four runs and Joyce should not have been dismissed.
 Nabi was found guilty of "conduct that is contrary to the spirit of the game" and was reprimanded.
 Afghanistan went on to win the match by 79 runs.

 The second incident was in a first-class match against Ireland in March 2017.
 Nabi celebrated taking a catch and appealed to the umpire despite the ball clearly having hit the ground.
 Again, he was found guilty of conduct contrary to the spirit of the game, and he was given one demerit point.
 His teammate Dawlat Zadran was also warned for a separate incident during the match.
 Afghanistan won the match by an innings and 172 runs.

 Personal life

-He is the father of fellow Afghani cricketer Hassan Eisakhil.
+He is the father of one Afghani cricketer Hassan Eisakhil.